 The CWS655 is a wireless version of our CS655 soil water reflectometer.
 It has 12 cm rods and monitors soil volumetric water content, bulk electrical conductivity, and temperature.
 This reflectometer...read more

-The CWB100 is the master radio in a Campbell Scientific wireless-sensor network.
+The CWB100 is the master radio you use in a Campbell Scientific wireless-sensor network.
 It polls and stores data from up to 50 wireless sensors, and then passes that data to a datalogger.
-Its internal ra...read more
+Its in...read more